How to Hike Parker Ridge Trail On the Icefields Parkway

 What To Wear on the Parker Ridge Hike

 Parker Ridge Hike is easy and simple enough that you could hike up in anything you want, as it’s much more of an uphill walk than a hike.
 That being said, you should wear proper footwear, and in the winter you’ll need to dress warm!
-Once you get above the trees, it gets really windy too, so it’s best to bring a great windbreaker.
+Once you get above the trees, it gets really windy too, so bringing a great windbreaker is best.

-As always in the Canadian Rockies, the most basic principle of what to wear hiking is layering.
-Anyone that has spent time in the wilderness or mountains can speak to the fact your temperature can fluctuate a lot on a hike.
+As always in the Canadian Rockies, the most basic principle of hiking clothing is layering.
+Anyone who has spent time in the wilderness or mountains knows that temperature can fluctuate a lot on a hike.

-So the goal of clothing is to help regulate your body temperature, element protection, and moisture management.
+The goal of clothing is to help regulate your body temperature, protect you from elements, and manage moisture.
 Temperature management is best done through a layering system.
 If you want to learn more about what to pack for a day hike or what to wear on a hike, you can see our full list.

 Plan Your Trip to the Canadian Rockies